Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

 \subsection{Azimuthal variations in the metallicity distribution}

 To investigate the azimuthal structure in the metallicity distribution, we adopted a procedure similar to \citet[][and references therein]{wenger19}.
 They analyzed the metallicity structure in the Galactic disk from \Hii regions and using the software package \texttt{pyKrige}\footnote{See \url{https://github.com/bsmurphy/PyKrige}.}, which employs kriging \citep[see][]{feigelson12}, to interpolate the distribution of oxygen abundances and to produce an abundance map in the Galactic plane.
 This technique is particularly suitable for PNe, since their distribution across the Galactic disk is sparse and irregular, and kriging provides an unbiased and variance-minimizing interpolation under such conditions.
 To interpolate the data we define a grid of Galactic coordinates in the plane ranging from -12 to 12 kpc in the $x$-direction and from -4 to 20 kpc in the $y$-direction in steps of 1 kpc.
-To generate an error map to access the uncertainties in the procedure, a Monte Carlo simulation was implemented, which consists of generating random Gaussian values in the distances and abundances within their uncertainties.
-We adopted 500 Monte Carlo realizations, generating in this way for each simulation a kriging map using a linear semivariogram model.
-Then, for each cell of the grid in the Galactic plane, we construct a PDF of the interpolated values and fit a KDE to the abundance distributions.
+To generate an error map to access the uncertainties in the procedure, an MC simulation was implemented, which consists of generating random Gaussian values in the distances and abundances within their uncertainties.
+We adopted 500 MC realizations, generating in this way for each simulation a kriging map using a linear semivariogram model.
+Then, for each cell of the grid in the Galactic plane, we construct a probability density function (PDF) of the interpolated values and fit a kernel density estimation (KDE) to the abundance distributions.
 The adopted interpolation value of abundance is the peak of the fitted KDE and the 1-$\sigma$ confidence interval is represented by the bounds of the distribution that encompass 68\% of the PDF area.